What is Vision for Reading?

 Who are the benefactors?

 The John’s Island Foundation provided the capital for the equipment.
-Grand Harbor Community Outreach and private donations provide the annual funding for this program.
+Private donors, churches, and civic organizations provide the annual funding for this program.

 How does the Ed Foundation participate?